Introduction

 Pre-Survey Self-Assessment Workflows

-This approach turns accreditation preparation into a routine quality check instead of a last-minute scramble.
+This structured approach transforms accreditation preparation from a stressful scramble into a routine quality check.e quality check instead of a last-minute scramble.

 Common Mistakes in Accreditation Preparation